 Garmin Force is a relatively new trolling motor, released in August 2019.
-Its arrival was very well received by the market, with thousands of anglers using it already.

 There have been reports of problems with Garmin Force, mostly related to inaccurate anchor lock, disconnecting foot pedal, software update issues and some design flaws.